An international team of scientists have discovered a new material that can be 3D printed to create tissue-like vascular structures.

 The material can then be used as a 3D printing bio-ink to print structures with intricate geometries and resolutions down to 10 ?m.
 The research team have demonstrated the capacity to build vascular-like structures in the presence of cells and exhibiting biologically relevant chemical and mechanical properties.

 Dr. Yuanhao Wu is the lead researcher on the project, she said: “There is a great interest to develop materials and fabrication processes that emulate those from nature.
 However, the ability to build robust functional materials and devices through the self-assembly of molecular components has until now been limited.
-This research introduces a new method to integrate proteins with graphene oxide by self-assembly in a way that can be easily integrated with additive manufacturing to easily fabricate biofluidic devices that allow us replicate key parts of human tissues and organs in the lab.”
+This research introduces a new method to integrate proteins with graphene oxide by self-assembly in a way that can be easily integrated with additive manufacturing to easily fabricate biofluidic devices that allow us to replicate key parts of human tissues and organs in the lab.”

 Reference: “Disordered protein-graphene oxide co-assembly and supramolecular biofabrication of functional fluidic devices” by Yuanhao Wu, Babatunde O. Okesola, Jing Xu, Ivan Korotkin, Alice Berardo, Ilaria Corridori, Francesco Luigi Pellerej di Brocchetti, Janos Kanczler, Jingyu Feng, Weiqi Li, Yejiao Shi, Vladimir Farafonov, Yiqiang Wang, Rebecca F. Thompson, Maria-Magdalena Titirici, Dmitry Nerukh, Sergey Karabasov, Richard O. C. Oreffo, Jose Carlos Rodriguez-Cabello, Giovanni Vozzi, Helena S. Azevedo, Nicola M. Pugno, Wen Wang and Alvaro Mata, 4 March 2020, Nature Communications.